-The good thing is that, while a website with a lot of page views can easily build up quite a large carbon footprint, it means that making even a small, positive change to the design can add up to a big environmental saving.
+The good thing is that, while a website with a lot of page views can easily build up quite a large carbon footprint, it means that making even a small, positive change can add up to a big environmental saving.

 Read more about this in our article How much carbon does a website produce?

 What is a low-carbon website?

 As of 2023, a low-carbon website is defined as one that emits less than 0.5g of carbon equivalent per page load.
 But according to online carbon calculator Website Carbon Calculator, the average website now produces 1.76g of CO2 per page load.
 Most websites have a long way to go in reducing their impact.

 Because the bloating of web pages – and the increase in overall website size – is being caused primarily by the use of more images and videos, the key to reducing the amount of carbon being generated by your website is through more thoughtful and purposeful design.

 A website that is designed to be low in carbon emissions will: